Work Christmas parties and the law

 Changes to Flexible Working regulations

 New regulations extending flexible working rights were put before Parliament on 11th December 2023.
-From the 6th April 2024, all employees will no longer need to have 26 weeks’ continuous employment in order to make a flexible working request.
+From the 6th April 2024, these new regulations came into force and all employees will no longer need to have 26 weeks’ continuous employment in order to make a flexible working request.

 Business Legal Services Team